Publication Strategy

 Digital Publication Formats

-All digital publication formats are integral part of the overall concept of the DAI's information infrastructure.
-They are thus intended to meet the highest number of possible requirements for the DAI's so-called Open Science-Strategy planned for the future.
+All digital publication formats are an integral part of the DAI's overall information infrastructure.
+They are therefore designed to meet as many of the requirements of the DAI's Open Science Strategy as possible. .
 This also implies that the DAI aspires to make full use of the scientific potential within digital publishing.

 Especially in the case of scientific publications, structured texts are an essential prerequisite for further processing, i.e. from reliable content indexing and predictive searchability to automatic translation, etc. In addition, highly structured text formats can be enriched with additional (meta) content (standards data, etc.), semantically specified and better linked in terms of content.